-Some policies include cover for any natural, adopted or step children as part of their standard definitions.
+Some policies include cover for any natural, adopted or step-children as part of their standard definitions.
 This benefit will pay out an additional lump sum if any of your children are diagnosed with a critical illness or die during the policy term.

 Child Accident Hospitalisation Cover

-With this cover a special payment is made if a natural, adopted or step child is admitted to hospital due to physical injuries for a specified minimum number of consecutive days, immediately following an accident.
+With this cover a special payment is made if a natural, adopted or step-child is admitted to hospital due to physical injuries for a specified minimum number of consecutive days, immediately following an accident.

-A special payment paid alongside a claim for critical illness where the insured person has a natural child, legally adopted child or step-child under 5 years old.
+This is a special payment paid alongside a claim for critical illness where the insured person has a natural child, legally adopted child or step-child under 5 years old.